 MeasurementLesson topics include standard and metric measurement, time-distance, and money calculations.

 GeometryLesson topics include geometry vocabulary as well as measurements, angles and triangles relationships.

 The Social Studies Test for the GED ExamThis lesson will go over information and question formatting that will be on this section of the GED exam.

 - Earn an Official Certificate Documenting Course Hours and CEUs

 - Verify Your Certificate with a Unique Serial Number Online

-Course Title: GED Test PreparationCourse Number: 8900156Languages: English - United States, Canada, United Kingdom, Australia, New Zealand, and other English speaking countriesCourse Type: General EducationCEU Value: 3.7 IACET CEUs (Continuing Education Units)CE Accreditation: Universal Class, Inc. has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).Grading Policy: Earn a final grade of 70% or higher to receive an online/downloadable CEU Certification documenting CEUs earnedAssessment Method: Lesson assignments and review examsCourse URL: gedprep.onlineclasses.comInstructor: Dana MithaugSyllabus: View SyllabusDuration: Continuous: Enroll anytime!Requirements: View Technical RequirementsCourse Fee: $125.00
+Course Title: GED Test PreparationCourse Number: 8900156Languages: English - United States, Canada and other English speaking countriesCourse Type: General EducationCEU Value: 3.7 IACET CEUs (Continuing Education Units)CE Accreditation: Universal Class, Inc. has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).Grading Policy: Earn a final grade of 70% or higher to receive an online/downloadable CEU Certification documenting CEUs earnedAssessment Method: Lesson assignments and review examsCourse URL: gedprep.onlineclasses.comInstructor: Dana MithaugSyllabus: View SyllabusDuration: Continuous: Enroll anytime!Requirements: View Technical RequirementsCourse Fee: $125.00

 - View and Share Your Certificate Online or Download/Print as PDF